tenstorrent/tt-metal/CONTRIBUTING.md

 set up for users.

-Please refer to the [README](README.md) for source installation and environment setup instructions, then please read the the [Getting Started page](docs/source/get_started/get_started.rst).
+Please refer to the [README](README.md) for source installation and environment setup instructions, then please read the [Getting Started page](docs/source/get_started/get_started.rst).

 ### Setting up Git